aphelionz/devgrants/open-grant-proposals/orbit-db-control-center/README.md

 Equilibrium strives to follow all best practices in software software engineering, including fast feedback loops via continuous integration (CI) and continuous deployment.
 As such, this milestone will not _directly_ follow Milestones 1 and 2.
-Instead the work here will be be woven in to Milestones 1 and 2, with a period of final checks and validations that follow.
+Instead, the work here will be woven into Milestones 1 and 2, with a period of final checks and validations that follow.

 #### Deliverables